Reuben Foster: 2017

-The San Francisco 49ers selected Foster in the first round (31st overall) of the 2017 NFL Draft.
+The San Francisco 49ers selected Foster in the first round (31st overall) of the 2017 NFL draft.
 He was the third inside linebacker, behind Haason Reddick and Jarrad Davis, and the fifth linebacker selected in 2017.
 Foster was also the first of two linebackers drafted by the 49ers in 2017, along with Pita Taumoepenu.
 On June 9, 2017, the 49ers signed Foster to a four-year, $9.03 million contract with $6.87 million guaranteed and a signing bonus of $4.71 million.

 He joined a revamped linebacker corp that consisted of NaVorro Bowman, Ahmad Brooks, Elvis Dumervil, and Malcolm Smith.
 Foster was slated to backup newly acquired free agent Malcolm Smith, but was named the starting right outside linebacker after Smith suffered a torn pectoral during training camp.

 He made his professional regular season debut and first career start in the San Francisco 49ers' season-opener against the Carolina Panthers and recorded three solo tackles and deflected a pass during their 23-3 loss.
 He left the game after suffering an apparent ankle injury.
 He suffered the injury in the first quarter while pursuing Christian McCaffrey and was inactive for the next five games (Weeks 2-6).
 Foster's first career tackle came on the first drive after he tackled McCaffrey on a seven-yard reception.
 He returned in Week 7 and was named the starting middle linebacker after the 49ers released the veteran NaVorro Bowman.
 Foster finished the 49ers' 40-10 loss to the Dallas Cowboys with five combined tackles, but left in the third quarter after suffering a rib injury.
 On November 5, 2017, Foster recorded a season-high 14 combined tackles in the 20–10 loss to the Arizona Cardinals.
 He finished his rookie season with 72 combined tackles (59 solo) and a pass deflection in ten games and ten starts.
-Pro Football Focus gave Foster an overall grade of 90.7 for 2017.
-His overall grade ranked first among all rookie linebackers and fourth amongst all linebackers.
+He was named to the PFWA All-Rookie Team.